PLCnext/EdgeDevices/FW_2021_ARCHIVE/08_DockerPortainer.md

 <br>
 ## How to install Docker-Portainer on my EPC?

+>Important!
+If you updatet your EPC to FW 2022.0, please re-install the new version of Docker-Portainer from the PLCnext Store.

 1. Visit the PLCnext Store https://www.plcnextstore.com/977 <br>
 and log in to your PLCnext Store account.
 If you haven't already, you need to register